When I saw the photograph of the 1906 Lykens-Wiconisco baseball club, I nearly jumped in excitement.

 I was looking into the eyes of the baseball club that won victory in the epic 1906 Williams Valley League pennant battle.
 Their star player was a 22-year-old coal miner from the Schuylkill County mining village of Llewellyn – Jake Daubert.

 We’ve written about Daubert in the past, but this is the first time we’ve had the opportunity to see him in the uniform of the Lykens ballclub where he first gained the attention of professional teams.
 He came to the Williams Valley League as a left-handed pitcher, but threw out his arm early in the season.
-Instead of going to his family in Schuylkill County, a coach convinced him to try playing first base.
+Instead of returning home to his family in Schuylkill County, a coach convinced him to try playing first base.
 The club’s previous first baseman had been struck by an errant ball during practice and so Daubert decided to give it a try.
 He became a star known for his defensive prowess and then for his consistent success at the plate as a hitter.

 His successful baseball career came to a close with his death in 1924 from complications from an appendicitis.